<< Yesterday

 2011 Robin Ventura, seen by many as a surprise choice, is hired by general manager Ken Williams as the White Sox's new manager.
 The former All-Star infielder, who played ten seasons in Chicago after being selected as the team's first-round pick in 1988, replaces a vocal and often-controversial Ozzie Guillen, who left the Windy City to be the Marlins' new skipper.

-2012 With a year remaining on his contract, Jim Tracy resigns as the Rockies manager, a position he has held since his promotion in May of 2009 from the club's bench coach.
+2012 With a year remaining on his contract, Jim Tracy resigns as the Rockies manager, a position he has held since his promotion in May of 2009 as the club's bench coach.
 During his four-year tenure with Colorado, the former NL Manager of the Year compiled a 294-308 record, including a 64-98 finish last season, setting a franchise mark for losses.

 2012 The Orioles eliminate the two-time AL champion Rangers, 5-1, in the American League's first win-or-go-home wild-card playoff game.
 The victory sends the surprising Baltimore team into the playoffs for the first time in 15 years, a best-of-five division series against New York.